 Elegant, exotic, and downright gorgeous, Indian horses are used for pleasure riding, competing, and working.
 Many of the equines that originate from India are completely native to the region, while others are influenced by other breeds.
 If you’re wondering what horses hail from India, keep reading to learn about these top Indian horse breeds.

 This small but sturdy mountain horse comes from Sikkim and the Darjeeling regions of northern India.
 Similar to Tibetan and Mongolian breeds, the Bhutia has a deep chest, short legs, low withers, a large head, and a straight back.
-This breed typically stands between 12.3 and 14.3 hands and is grey or bay in color.
+This breed typically stands between 12.3 and 14.3 hands and is gray or bay in color.
 The Bhutia is used primarily as a workhorse, carrying loads of crops or people from town to town.
 Their relaxed, willing demeanor makes the Bhutia an excellent partner in light agricultural tasks.

 Originating in the Kathiawar peninsula of western India, the Kathiawar horse breed was originally intended to be a desert warhorse that could travel long distances without rest.
 Available in every color except black, Kathiawars are rather rare equines due to the Indian Independence.
 Today, this breed is used for riding, harness sports, and tent-pegging.
 Loyal, brave, and resilient, the Kathiawar stands between 14.2 and 15 hands and typically has zebra-striped legs and dorsal striping.